Production Animal Internship

 Internships are currently closed and will re-open mid-November 2017.

-- Internships based a Synergy Farm Health near Dorchester in Dorset (two internship positions will be offered)
+- Internship based a Synergy Farm Health near Dorchester in Dorset

 Shortlisted candidates will be invited to attend interviews during the above dates.
 We endeavour to inform those who have been short listed for interview, in writing, at least 2 weeks before the interview date.
 The interview typically lasts 20-30 minutes.
 It is designed to test the applicant's understanding of the role and function of an intern, and their motivation for pursuing an internship.
 Candidates will also be required to take a Cambridge Personality Styles Questionnaire (20-30 minutes).
 Further details will be provided to short-listed candidates as part of the interview process.

 Informal enquiries regarding the Internship programs are actively encouraged